FAQsWhat kind of writers are you looking for?

 Can I apply for more than one time period?

+Yes.
+Please consult the guidelines regarding deadlines.
 Indicate your first, second and third choices.
-We cannot guarantee you a residency during the session you most desire, but your preferences help to steer us towards what would work for you.
-If only one session works for you, that's fine.
+We cannot guarantee you a residency during the session you most desire, but your preferences help to steer us towards what would work best for you.
+If only one session works for you, that's alright.

 Are there nonsmoking regulations?